Ankith06/Enterprise-Data-Science/README.md

 EDS-COVID19
 ==============================
-Goal of the project is to teach data science by applying a cross industry standard proess, it covers the full walkthrough of:automated data gathering, data transformation, filtering and machine learning to approximate the doubling time and (static) deployment of responsive dashboard
+Goal of the project is to teach data science by applying a cross industry standard process, it covers the full walkthrough of:automated data gathering, data transformation, filtering and machine learning to approximate the doubling time and (static) deployment of responsive dashboard